Common Commercial Crime Insurance Claims Examples and Key Coverage ConsiderationsInsurance Explained

 There are some other insurance policies (such as commercial property insurance) that can protect your company from some types of crimes.
 A property policy, specifically, will reimburse your company for the theft of business property.

 However, a commercial crime policy is the only solution to consider if you’re really looking for complete and comprehensive coverage against a wide spectrum of criminal acts.
+Here’s a brief video walkthrough of what such a policy would cover:

 As we’ve already stated, crime insurance should be essential for all businesses.